 Where can I purchase ?

-ProcurementIQ estimates that there are currently about 2,000 suppliers of propane in the United States.
-The top four suppliers of propane account for less than 30.0% of total market revenue in 2020, indicating a low level of market share concentration.
-The substantial fragmentation in the market is partly due to...
+ProcurementIQ estimates that there are currently about 2,034 suppliers of propane in the United States.
+The top four suppliers of propane account for less than 30.0% of total market revenue, indicating a low level of market share concentration.
+The substantial fragmentation in the market is partly due to the dispersion...
 Subscribe to learn more.

 Questions to ask potential suppliers